shaneholloman/markdown-moose/README.md

 # Markdown Moose 🦌

-A powerful, extensible VSCode extension for enhancing your Markdown workflow through a plugin-based architecture.
+Markdown Moose is a VSCode Extension that enhances your Markdown workflow.
+It uses a plugin-based architecture where each feature is a plugin that can be loaded by the extension.

 ![Markdown Moose Logo](icon.png)

 ## Features

-### 📥 Image Downloader (Built-in Plugin)
+### 📥 Image Downloader Plugin (Built-in)

 - Automatically downloads images from your Markdown files
 - Saves images locally in the same directory as your Markdown file